fmidev/aviation-message-archiver/README.md

 provided [application.yml] has an example configuration of these.
-Others, like [FixedProcessingResultPopulator](#fixedprocessingresultpopulator) or [StationIcaoCodeReplacer](#stationicaocodereplacer), are provided for customized message handling, along with the possibility for [conditional activation](#conditional-message-popular-activation).
+Others, like [FixedProcessingResultPopulator](#fixedprocessingresultpopulator) or [StationIcaoCodeReplacer](#stationicaocodereplacer), are provided for customized message handling, along with the possibility for [conditional activation](#conditional-message-processor-activation).
 One message populator, [StationIdPopulator](#stationidpopulator), cannot be configured, but is implicitly active.

-Available populators are listed below (in alphabetic order by name).
+Available populators are listed below in alphabetic order by name.
 These are declared for use in the [MessagePopulatorFactoryConfig](src/main/java/fi/fmi/avi/archiver/config/MessagePopulatorFactoryConfig.java) class.

 ##### BulletinHeadingDataPopulator